 6. Make sure that the separators feature isn’t enabled

-- Open Control Panel.
-To do that, press Windows Key + S and enter control panel.
-Now choose Control Panel from the list of results.
+- Press Windows Key + S and choose Control Panel from the list of results.

 - When the Control Panel opens, navigate to Devices and Printers.

 - Locate your printer, right-click it, and choose Printing Preferences.